-The type of “Go to Jail” spirituality that I wrote about in Holy Nomad is part of dangerous misconception that we are simply not good enough to be used by God…which is an enormous, debilitating, lie.
+The type of “Go to Jail” spirituality that I wrote about in Holy Nomad is part of familiar but dangerous misconception that we are simply not good enough to play a part in God’s plan… which is an enormous, debilitating lie.

-Quickly consider the “heroes” of the Biblical narrative:
+Quickly consider the people we call “heroes” of the Biblical narrative:

-Abraham was often motivated by fear even to the point of lying about his wife; Moses was certainly not courageous when he murdered a soldier and fled Egypt, or when he pleaded with God to find someone more qualified to speak with the Pharaoh.
-Jonah undoubtedly ran away from God’s message and had quite a few strange experiences in the process; Esther had no intention of marrying a king and feared for her own well-being; and Elijah, a man who witnessed God brings down fire from the sky, was quick to run and hide in a cave when the chips were down.
+Abraham was often motivated by fear – even to the point of lying about his wife; Moses was certainly not courageous when he murdered a soldier and fled Egypt, or when he pleaded with God to find someone more qualified to speak with the Pharaoh.
+Jonah ran away from God’s message; Esther had no intention of marrying a king and feared for her own well-being; and Elijah, a man who witnessed God bring down fire from the sky, was quick to run and hide in a cave when the chips were down.

-It is interesting to consider how ordinary, unexceptional, incapable, and human they seemed in their respective journeys.
+It is interesting to consider how ordinary, unexceptional, incapable, and sometimes, downright contemptible they seemed in their respective journeys.

 And then we arrive at the genealogy in the book of Matthew.
-Look closely at the stories of the people included in Jesus’ family tree and we find liars, adulterers, murderers, a prostitute, and people who at some point in their lives were quite “disreputable.”
+Look closely at the stories of the people included in Jesus’ family tree and we find liars, adulterers, murderers, a prostitute, and people who were quite “disreputable.”

-To put it plainly, the Story of God is the greatest reminder that, unlike us, He is never as concerned with where we have been or what we have done… only where we are going.
-I guess it isn’t that we are too flippant about sin; maybe we don’t take the fullness of God’s forgiveness serious enough.
+To put it plainly, the Bible is the greatest reminder that, unlike us, God is never as concerned with where we have been or what we have done as he is with where we are going.
+I guess it isn’t that we are too flippant about sin; maybe we don’t take God’s forgiveness serious enough.

-There is great comfort in opening the Scriptures to find that it’s most prominent characters came out of lives full of scandal and were simply transformed by their willingness to follow.
+There is great comfort in opening the Scriptures to find that it’s most prominent characters all came out of lives full of scandal and transformed the world around them simply by their willingness to follow.